gzweigle/open-hybrid-piano/hardware/kicad_general.md

 *	**Error**: Thermal relief connection to zone incomplete.
 Why does this happen?
 Too few ground connections make soldering more difficult because of heat transfer.
 In some locations tight spacings made it difficult to get extra ground connections.
 Is not a problem for hand solder but could cause problems for automated soldering.
 Check with manufacturer.
 *	**Error**: Courtyards overlap.
 Why does this happen?
 Usually a close spaced header or test point.
 Is not a problem for hander solder but could cause problems for automated soldering.
 Check with manufacturer.
 If it is a problem, could solve be changing to a combined part.
 For example, instead of three 1x8 headers, use a single 3x8 header.

 The most important error to watch for is unconnected items or schematic parity.
 This happens if the schematic and PCB do not match.
 In some cases, these errors are because of KiCad updates.
-Either fix the error or visually verify correctness of schematic vs PCB.
+Either fix the error or visually verify (caution!) correctness of schematic vs PCB.